- Four poster bed

 Three bedrooms: 1 x king-size four poster double with combi TV/DVD, 1 x double, 1 x twin.
 Bathroom with bath with shower over, basin and WC.
 Cloakroom with basin and WC.
 Fitted kitchen with TV/DVD and dining area.
 Utility room.
 Sitting room with open fire in inglenook fireplace.

 Oil central heating with open fire in sitting room.
 Electric oven, ceramic hob, microwave, fridge, freezer, washing machine, tumble dryer, dishwasher, 32" flat screen TV with Freeview, DVD, additional combi TV/DVD.
+WiFi.
 Pool table in outside building.
 All fuel and power inc. in rent.
 Bed linen, towels, bathrobes and slippers inc. in rent.
 Cot, highchair, stairgate and folding bed provided.
 Off road parking for 3 cars.
 Bike storage available.
 Enclosed rear patio garden with furniture and BBQ.
 Home-made baking and free range eggs available to purchase from owner.
 Two dogs welcome.
 Sorry, no smoking.
 Shops and bike hire 3.5 miles, pub 1.5 miles.
 Note: This is a working livestock farm with sheep and cows; please keep dogs on lead when out of the house and enclosed garden.
 Note: The owner can provide a cool box, ice-packs and flask to use for picnics.

 - Last minute